 - Gardner River

 - Lamar River

 - Yellowstone River

 HOW, WHERE, AND WHEN DO PARTICIPANTS MEET THEIR GROUP?

 The Yellowstone Expedition begins and ends at Bozeman Airport.
 Participants can fly to/from the airport on arrival/departure day or be dropped off/picked up by a parent/guardian.
 Participants can arrive at any time on arrival day.
-On the last day of the trip flights that depart before 2 pm are ideal.
+We typically leave the airport by 3 pm, but we can send the van back for later flights if necessary.
 Unaccompanied minors will be met at their gate.
-Participants flying as an adult should follow signs to the baggage claim.
+Participants flying as adults should follow signs to the baggage claim.
 Their LFFE trip leader will meet them there.
-On departure day, your trip leaders will help you get checked in and wait with the group until the last participant's flight leaves the ground.
+On the last day of the trip, flights that depart before 2 pm are ideal.
+We can take multiple trips to the airport, so accommodating early flights is not a problem.
+Your trip leaders will help you get checked in and wait with the group until the last participant's flight leaves the ground.

 Do I need to have fly fishing experience?

 Our Adventures are made up of students ranging in experience from total beginner to expert.
-Regardless of your skill level, your guides, along with a variety of water fished, will make you a more confident and independent angler.
+Regardless of your skill level, your guides, along with the time spent fishing all types of water, will make you a more confident and independent angler.

 Do I need my own fishing equipment?

 Students are responsible for their own fly rod, reel, line, and a few other personal fishing items.
 Please contact us for a full packing list.
 Don’t have your own gear?
 Not a problem.
 We have top-quality Orvis rods and reels available to rent.